Ray-Hoo/Doorbell/README.md

 # Doorbell
-Register your doorbell and get notified by e-mail
+Use you Raspberry PI to register your doorbell and get notified by e-mail!

 The following hardware is needed: